Transport in Jakarta: Bus service

 There are many bus terminals in the city, from where buses operate on numerous routes to connect neighborhoods within the city limit, to other areas of Greater Jakarta area and to cities across the island of Java.
 The biggest of the bus terminal is Pulo Gebang Bus Terminal, which is arguably the largest of its kind in Southeast Asia.
-Besides TransJakarta, other private owned bus systems like Kopaja, MetroMini, Mayasari Bakti and PPD also provide important services for Jakarta commuters with numerous routes throughout the city.
-Since January 2013, Jakarta Government has integrated Kopaja AC buses with TransJakarta feeder bus routes.
-Many routes are/will replaced/replaced by Minitrans and Metrotrans buses.
+Besides TransJakarta, other private owned bus systems like Mayasari Bakti and PPD also provide important services for Jakarta commuters with numerous routes throughout the city.
+Since January 2013, Jakarta Government has integrated these services with TransJakarta feeder bus routes.
+Many routes are replaced by Minitrans and Metrotrans buses.